ga4gh-metadata/SchemaBlocks/main/doc/biosample.md

     <td>individual_id</td>
     <td>string</td>
     <td></td>
-    <td>In a complete data model "individual_id" represents the identifier of this biosample in the "individuals" collection.
+    <td>In a complete data model "individual_id" points to the "id" of the individual ("donor") this _biosample_ was derived from.
+In a local context this could be the `id` attribute in a corresponding "individuals" collection.
 </td>
   </tr>